I’ve recently become aware that mysticism1 has a dark side to it.

 Hanc pugnam utiliter nostris quoque membris insertam, etiam in Apostolo ita legimus (ad Gal.
 V).
 Caro enim concupiscit adversus spiritum, spiritus autem adversus carnem.
 Haec autem invicem adversantur sibi, ut non quaecumque vultis, illa faciatis. . . .
 Et est quodammodo utilis haec pugna dispensatione Dei nobis inserta, et ad meliorem nos statum provocans atque compellens, qua sublata proculdubio pax econtrario perniciosa succedet.

-In the English translation of Edgar Gibson:
+In the English translation of Boniface Ramsey:

 Now that we’ve seen the conflict between Miguel de Molinos’ teachings and Christian values, we must address the larger question as to whether mysticism really belongs in the Christian tradition at all.